Skip to main content

 Buncombe County staff is aware of missed pickup locations and contractors with USACE are completing hotspot pickup in these areas.

-Title Property Debris Removal: Vehicles and Vessels: The collection of cars, RVs, boats, and containers, known as title property, is expected to begin at the end of January 2025.
+Title Property Debris Removal: Vehicles and Vessels: The collection of cars, RVs, boats, and containers, known as title property began in January 2025.
 This is a very complex project as it involves various entities.
 The County is developing a process aligned with state statute and local ordinances.
 Teams will work across departments to locate owners and make arrangements for removal.
 More information will be shared on this process as details are finalized.

 Waterway Debris Removal: Waterways debris removal currently taking place.
 The U.S. Army Corps of Engineers is tasked with the removal of debris from waterways.